jimmy-chao/vue-ticket/README.md

 npm run serve
 ```

-And we are ready to go!
+And we are ready to go! 🚀

 ## Ticket Form

 The ticket form allows users to create a ticket will the following information:
-Submission Requirements:

 1. **Category** should be a dropdown menu with the following options:
    • Hardware, Software, Network, In-Processing